-World Cup Predictions 2018: Odds for Saturday's Round of 16 Matches
+World Cup Predictions 2018: Odds for Saturday's Round-of-16 Matches

 - Uruguay: 48-25, Portugal: 181-100, Draw: 201-100

-All Odds, per OddsShark.
+All odds per OddsShark.

 France 1-2 Argentina

 Lionel Messi was a forlorn figure during Argentina's first two group matches.
-However, the mini marvel appeared back to his best during the first half against Nigeria.
+However, he appeared back to his best during the first half against Nigeria.

 Aided by the vision and technique of midfielder Ever Banega, Messi scored Argentina's opener and proceeded to run the Super Eagles ragged.